Neil Leslie Webster: After the war

 and during his retirement began on Cribs for Victory, his account of his wartime work in intelligence.
 It describes the intensive search for cribs for the Enigma machine in detail.
 Cribs are short pieces of enciphered text intercepted from radio traffic where the meaning is known or can be guessed from context.
 These could open the door to decoding the whole message.
 The cribs were used to write menus for the 'bombes' (the early computers developed at BP).

 Unfortunately the permission to publish that he had first gained from Government Communications Headquarters (GCHQ) was withdrawn in 1985 on security grounds.
 Neil Webster died in Gloucestershire in 1990 leaving his wife, three children and many grandchildren and great grandchildren.
 After his death and that of his wife in 2007, Webster's daughter, Joss Pearson, sought and gained fresh clearance to publish her father's book, with additional material, in 2011.

-Neil Webster was a very intelligent man, a brilliant mathematician, a classical scholar, a linguist, literate and artistic, widely read and politically aware, liberal, agnostic, courteous, civilised, charming and very kind.
-His family, friends and colleagues remember him in later life as a sort of Bertrand Russell character – with a mane of silver hair, penetrating blue eyes, a quizzical look, and an immediate enthusiasm for any discussion or argument or challenge.